What is Photosensitivity?

 An individual may fall anywhere between mild and severe on the photosensitivity spectrum.
 This means that they may need very little time in the sun to develop a rash, or a longer period of time than normal.
 The severity of the sunburn or rash also varies by individual.

-The Ingredients In This Nutritional Supplement May Help Promote Your Defenses Against The Effects Of Sun Exposure.
+The Ingredients In This Nutritional Supplement Naturally Help Defend Your Skin And Eyes.

 Symptoms might include: